xiwu5/Encode-Decode-Genetic-Sequences/instruction_docs/PROBLEM_SET_README.md

 Dahlia wants to use these facts to sort the sequences by placing all sequences that contain T in a DNA list, and all sequences that contain U in a RNA list.

-Thinking about edge cases, Dahlia also plans for a third list: “uncategorized".
+Thinking about edge cases, Dahlia also plans for a third list: "undetermined".
 Here she’ll place sequences that need further study because they can't be easily categorized:
 - valid sequences without any T or U characters
 - invalid sequences that contain both T and U characters.